bellingcat/name-variant-search/CONTRIBUTING.md

  * Keep the title short but descriptive like an email subject line, such as "Ukrainian spelling variations"

- * Write a detailed description, including specific examples and screenshots.
+ * Write a detailed description, including specific examples and relevant screenshots.
 You can also reference other related issues by number to link to them, e.g., [#3](https://github.com/bellingcat/name-variant-search/issues/8).

  * Be excellent to each other.
 Software issues can be frustrating.
 Remember to comment with kindness.